 The government considers money you take out to be "LIFO" – last-in-first-out.
 Interest or growth is the last into the contract.
 So, much or all that you remove would be growth.
 The taxes and penalty you incur may negate any tax benefits

-See if you have to pay penalties on the early surrender of funds.
-If you just put money into an annuity, normally there's no growth to tax, but there might be early surrender penalties from the company.
-Look in the annuity contract table of contents under the section called "Surrender Penalties" to see how long your money has to stay in the annuity.
-Some companies allow a 10 percent penalty-free withdrawal.
-For example, if your deposit was $50,000 or more, the company would allow you to withdraw $5,000 and avoid surrender penalties on the money.
+Find out if you have to pay a penalty on the early surrender of funds.
+If you just put money into an annuity, normally there's no growth to tax, but there might be an early surrender penalty.
+Check the annuity contract's table of contents under "Surrender Penalties" to see how long your money has to stay in the annuity.
+Some insurance companies allow a 10 percent penalty-free withdrawal; for example, if your deposit was $50,000 or more, the company would allow you to withdraw $5,000 with no penalty.

->

-> Ask your annuity company for a withdrawal form.
+Ask your annuity company for a withdrawal form.
 You'll take what's called "constructive receipt" of the funds, regardless of where the company sends the check.
 This means that when you pay next year's taxes, you'll pay tax and penalty on the growth if you're under 59 1/2.

->

-> Deposit the check into your checking account, then open an IRA if the money was in an ordinary annuity.
-Write a check from your account for the IRA.
-You have a better tracking method when the check comes directly from your account.
-You can have the insurance company send the check sent directly to the IRA custodian if you'd like.
-This does not give you an opportunity to remove any funds necessary for taxes.
+Deposit the check into your checking account and then open an IRA if the money was in an ordinary annuity.
+Write a check from your checking account to the IRA.
+You'll have a better tracking method when the check comes directly from your account.
+If you like, you can have the insurance company send the check directly to the IRA custodian, but then you can’t remove any funds needed for taxes.